Same-sex marriage in Slovenia

 Same-sex marriage has been legal in Slovenia since 9 July 2022, following a ruling by the Constitutional Court of Slovenia.
 The court had ruled that the ban on same-sex marriages violated the Constitution of Slovenia and gave the Parliament six months to amend the law to align with the ruling, although the decision took effect immediately after publication.
 The National Assembly passed legislation to align with the court ruling on 4 October 2022, though it was vetoed by the National Council one week later.
-This veto was overridden by the National Assembly on 18 October, and the law went into effect on 31 January 2023.
+This veto was overridden by the National Assembly on 18 October, signed by President Borut Pahor, and went into effect on 31 January 2023.
 Polling suggests that a majority of Slovenes support the legal recognition of same-sex marriage.
 Slovenia was the first country of former Yugoslavia, the eighteenth in Europe and the 31st in the world to allow same-sex couples to marry.
 Previously, a bill to legalize same-sex marriage had been approved by Parliament on 3 March 2015; however, it was rejected in a referendum on 20 December 2015.

 From 2017 to 2022, Slovenia recognized same-sex partnerships providing all of the legal rights of marriage with the exception of joint adoption and in vitro fertilisation.
 These unions were established in February 2017 but closed off following the legalization of same-sex marriage in 2022.
 From 2006 to 2017, Slovenia recognized a more limited form of registered partnerships for same-sex couples, which gave partners access to property and some inheritance rights.